-Sheryl L. Catz is a professor at the Betty Irene Moore School of Nursing at UC Davis, where she teaches courses in research methods, mentors students and conducts behavioral medicine research.
+Sheryl L. Catz is a professor and program director of the doctor of philosophy at the Betty Irene Moore School of Nursing at UC Davis.
+She teaches courses in research methods, mentors students and conducts behavioral medicine research.
 A clinical psychologist, Catz’s interdisciplinary research focuses on the interface between health and behavior.
 Her areas of research interest and expertise include treatment adherence and engagement, remote interventions to support health behavior change and self-management of chronic conditions, and primary and secondary disease prevention.

 Catz’s current research program focuses on preventive health behavior in the context of infectious diseases, including HIV and COVID-19.
 She is the UC Davis primary investigator of the Wellness Intervention for Smokers with HIV (WISH) trial, a randomized controlled trial funded by the National Cancer Institute that aims to test the effectiveness and reach of a novel wellness intervention targeting veterans living with HIV who smoke.
 The WISH trial is recruiting smokers nationally through the VA, including those ready to quit smoking and those who want to quit someday but are currently hesitant to quit.
 Catz also collaborates with students and colleagues on observational studies of key COVID-19 prevention behaviors, including vaccine acceptance and mask adherence.